midzer/beerbase/content/breweries/hoppin-frog-brewery/bodacious-black-and-tan.md

 srm: 0
 upc: 0
 ---
 I.P.A. and Stout converge for a really great flavor combination!
-The assertive, hoppy character of our Hoppinâ€™ To Heaven I.P.A. is perfectly complimented by the intense, deep roasted taste of our B.O.R.I.S.
+The assertive, hoppy character of our Hoppin’ To Heaven I.P.A. is perfectly complimented by the intense, deep roasted taste of our B.O.R.I.S.
 Oatmeal-Imperial Stout.